Questions and answers about legal deposit

 Yes, special issues of magazines must be submitted.

-At Christiansborg's fire in 1884, the Royal Danish Library was about to go up in flames as well.
+At Christiansborg's fire in 1884, Royal Danish Library was about to go up in flames as well.

 Politicians decided at the time that legally deposited materials should be stored in two different places in the country.
 That naturally requires two copies.